-We offer you the chance to participate in Institute of Physics competitions, such as the Physics Olympiad, get involved in self-guided research projects and Crest Awards.
-Also, to help the younger students in STEM Club as subject ambassadors.
-You also have the opportunity to attend a series of lectures in London and locally and see how Physics is applied in the real world.
-Every year a few Physics students choose to enter an essay competition and are awarded places on the CERN particle school in August.
+We offer you the chance to participate in Institute of Physics competitions, such as the Physics Olympiad and Physics Challenge, and to get involved in self-guided research projects and Crest Awards.
+Also, to help the younger students in STEM Club as subject ambassadors and to run Physoc for the Sixth Form.
+You also have the opportunity to attend lectures in London and locally and to see how Physics is applied in the real world.
+Every year a few Physics students choose to enter national essay competitions, one of which has meant some have been awarded places on the CERN particle school in August.
+We also participate in monthly online chats with CERN scientists where you can ask them any Physics questions you want to know about.